GlassLabGenomics/gombessa_docs/README.md

 We use ssh to log in.
 You will be prompted to enter your UA password.
 Remember to replace whatever is in these brackets `<>` with your own username.

-**SSH:**
-`ssh <username>@gombessa.rcs.alaska.edu`
+**SSH:**  `ssh <username>@gombessa.rcs.alaska.edu`

 ### Troubleshooting

-If you cannot access gombessa even after correctly setting up VPN.
-You can try getting onto the UAlaska Wifi network and trying again.
+If you cannot access gombessa even after correctly setting up VPN, you can try getting onto the UAlaska Wifi network and trying again.
 If it still doesn't work, you may not have approved access to gombessa.
 Send system admins (Jessica, Yin, Laura) an email if you cannot access gombessa.

 ## Configuration